UniqueNetwork/unique-contracts/README.md

 This repository contains example smart contracts for minting collections and tokens in the [Unique Schema V2](https://docs.uniquenetwork.dev/reference/schemas) using Solidity.

-**DISCLAIMER**: These contracts are provided as examples and are not production-ready yet.

 ## Install

 With Foundry